GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 Key Hires at This Stage

-1. CRO — the most consequential hire at Stage 4.
-The CRO must have experience running a multi-function revenue organisation.
-They need to be equally fluent in sales, marketing, and customer success.
-They must be data-driven, process-oriented, and capable of managing VPs who are strong leaders in their own right.
-A bad CRO hire at this stage can set the company back 12-18 months.
+- CRO — the most consequential hire at Stage 4.
+They must have run a multi-function revenue organisation before, be equally fluent in sales, marketing, and customer success, and be capable of managing VPs who are strong leaders in their own right.
+A bad CRO hire can set the company back 12-18 months.

-2. Product Marketing Manager — someone who sits at the intersection of product, marketing, and sales.
-They translate technical product capabilities into market-facing narratives and equip sales with the content and positioning they need to win competitive deals.
+- Product Marketing Manager — sits at the intersection of product, marketing, and sales.
+They translate product capabilities into market-facing narratives and equip sales with positioning and content for competitive deals.

-3. Sales Engineers — as deals become more complex and more technical, AEs need specialist support.
-Sales engineers bridge the gap between the product and the buyer's technical requirements.
+- Sales Engineers — as deals become more technical, AEs need specialist support to bridge product capabilities and buyer requirements.

 When to Hire vs Outsource